tximeta: transcript quantification import with automatic metadata

 with an associated value of the SHA-256 hash

-reference transcripts, see the FastaDigest python
+the reference transcripts, see the FastaDigest python

 package.
-The hash value used by Salmon is the SHA-256 hash
+The hash value used by salmon is the SHA-256 hash

 value of the reference sequences stripped of the header lines, and